PHAMTHUYDUYEN/Bicycle-Manufacturer-Performance-SQL/README.md

 | --- | --- |
 | 201707	| 43.86|

-:point_right: In July 2017, purchasing users incurred an average expenditure of $43.86 per session.
+:arrow_right: In July 2017, purchasing users incurred an average expenditure of $43.86 per session.
 This metric serves as an indicator of the typical transaction value, providing valuable insights for understanding customer spending patterns and refining pricing strategies.

 ### **Query 7: Other products purchased by customers who purchased product "YouTube Men's Vintage Henley" in July 2017**
 ```SQL